Roots to Fruit

 After years of planning, the Church Council determined in 2024 to address long-standing needs that have been identified for years.

-Estimated at $15 million, covering inflation, engineering studies, geotechnical surveys, and projected labor/material costs.
+Estimated at $10 million, covering inflation, engineering studies, geotechnical surveys, and projected labor/material costs.
+Final costs will depend on the level of pledges, giving, and construction market conditions.

 The scope of Phase One depends on pledges from the Timberlake family.
-A construction loan, if needed, will match pledged amounts, with no plan to carry debt post-project.
+A short-term construction loan, if needed will be used during the construction phase.
+If a long term loan is needed, this will be presented to the members for consideration.

 Church members will visit families to encourage prayerful financial commitments over a three-year period.